truemedian/hzzp/README.md

 Hzzp is a HTTP/1.1 library for Zig.

-## BaseClient and BaseServer
+## base.Client and base.Server

 These are designed with performance in mind, no allocations are made by the parser.
 However, you must guarentee that the buffer provided to `create` is long enough for the largest chunk that will be parsed.
-In BaseClient this is will be a `Header: value` pair (including CRLF), in BaseServer it will be the requested path.
+In base.Client this is will be a `Header: value` pair (including CRLF), in base.Server it will be the requested path.
 If your buffer is too short you `readEvent` will throw a `BufferOverflow` error.

 ## Todo